 On Friday, I gave this talk at oSTEM’s annual conference.
-For those asking for the slides and links, I think it’s all here!
+For those asking for the slides and links, I think it’s all here.
 I pre-recorded the talk; here are the videos for Part 1 and Part 2.
-The transcript is below with slides embedded, but you can also download the entire deck (with bonus slide!).
+The transcript is below (lightly edited for clarity) with slides embedded, but you can also download the entire deck (with bonus slide!).

 If you have questions about police abolition, a great place to start is Project NIA’s videos and discussion guides for talking to kids.
 They’ll respect your intelligence but also explain things concretely, clearly, and without assuming background knowledge.
 Other excellent resources on why prison abolition is necessary for queer and trans liberation are the Sylvia Rivera Law Project, and the Transgender Intersex Justice Project.

 I named my talk Questioning Homophobia’s Beginnings and Envisioning Its End: STEM’s Levers of Change.
 I’ve been envisioning the end of homophobia my whole life, and I used to think that it would happen by getting legal and policing systems to stop criminalizing queer and trans lives.
 Now I think that legal systems need to be completely changed from preventing crime to preventing harm, and policing systems have to be completely replaced by systems of accountability and support.